Kooroshoo/ml-agents/README.md

 **Total for Joints:** `16 values`

-**Overall Observation Size:** `224 values` (including padding if needed)
+**Overall Observation Size:** `224 values`

 ---

 ### Action Space

+The agent applies torque to body parts to control movement, and the torques are clamped for stability.
+The agent also applies forward and upward forces to simulate walking and stepping.
+Random rotations are applied at the start of each episode to vary initial conditions.

 #### Torque Actions
 - **Torque per Body Part:** `16 body parts × 3 directions = 48 values`

-#### Spring Actions
+#### Spring Actions (stiffness)
 - **Spring Adjustment per Joint:** `16 joints`

+#### Movement Actions
+- **Forward and upward movement.:** `2 joints`

-**Total Action Space Size:** `64 values`
+**Total Action Space Size:** `66 values`

 ---

 ### Reward System

-- **Standing Reward:** The agent receives a reward based on how upright it remains.
-This is calculated as the dot product of the agent's `hips.up` and `Vector3.up`, encouraging the agent to maintain an upright posture.
+The reward system encourages the agent to Stay upright, Move forward efficiently, Alternate leg movements and Avoid falling.

+- **Standing Reward:** Stay upright by maintaining a high head position.

-- **Forward Movement Reward:** Although currently commented out, the reward for moving forward can be implemented as the dot product of the agent's `hips.forward` and `Vector3.forward`, promoting forward locomotion.
+- **Forward Movement Reward:** Move forward efficiently by rewarding forward velocity.

-- **Head Position Reward:** The agent receives additional reward for keeping its head upright, measured by the dot product of the `head.up` and `Vector3.up`.
+- **Leg movement Reward:** Alternate leg movements, simulating a walking character.

+- **Falling Reward:** Avoid falling or excessive rotation by penalizing low hip or head positions.

 These rewards aim to incentivize the agent to stand upright and move forward, helping it learn effective walking behavior over time.

 ---

 ### Other Config

 ```yml
 behaviors:
   walker-agent:                 # Identifier for the agent's behavior configuration